 Shereen joined the team in October 2013 and has been promoted to lead and develop the team through coaching and performance management.

-Victoria supports the development of Sales & Marketing.
-She’s responsible for generating new business from private individuals, maintaining our social media & attending events to promote the service.
+Victoria supports the development of sales and marketing.
+She’s responsible for generating new business from private individuals, maintaining our social media & attending events to promote the service